-There's many way to utilize your printer and what it can do.
-This can lead to more product offerings, and that can lead to more money in your pocket!
+There are many ways to utilize your printer and what it can do.
+This can lead to more product offerings and more money in your pocket!
 Here are some great DTF Printer ideas!

 Yes, tees.
 But we say this first to make sure you cover all the basics.
 Of course, tees!
 That includes garment blends, like 50/50s and even tri-bends, and some of our favorites, 100% poly tees!
 With this, of course, comes garments in any color.
 You aren't held back and limited to printing on only white with DTF technology.
 Black garments, bright colors, heather colors, bring it!